 Section 3.
 Second Year Wage Adjustment.
-Effective July 1, 2006, all salary ranges and rates shall be increased by two (2.0) percent, rounded to the nearest cent.
+Effective July 1, 2008, all salary ranges and rates shall be increased by three and one-quarter (3.25) percent, rounded to the nearest cent.

-Effective July 1, 2006, all employees shall be assigned to the same relative salary step within the salary range for their respective class as specified in Appendix C-1.
+Effective July 1, 2008, all employees shall be assigned to the same relative salary step within the salary range for their respective class as specified in Appendix C-2.

 Section 4.
 Shift Differential.
-The shift differential for employees working on assigned shifts which begin before 6:00 a.m. or which end at or after 7:00 p.m. shall be sixty cents (\$.60) per hour for such hours worked on that shift.
+The shift differential for employees working on assigned shifts which begin before 6:00 a.m. or which end at or after 7:00 p.m. shall be sixty-five cents (\$.65) per hour for such hours worked on that shift.
 Such shift differential shall be in addition to the employee's regular rate of pay and shall be included in all payroll calculations, but shall not apply during periods of paid leave.